abogushevsky/CoreRpc/README.md

 ## CoreRpc
-A .NET Core library for rpc-style inter-process communication.
+A .NET Core library for rpc-style inter-process communication with async methods support.

 ## Description
 The main point of this project is to try to implement some kind of analog of WCF for .NET Core.
 It allows to declare interface that will be used as service contract and use it on client side in same way if it was in-process object.
 All you need to do is to mark interface with special attribute, provide its implementation on server side, launch server application with service instance created and generate client and launch client application.